DriesVanDaele/OMEN/README_docker.md

-# The Docker file included here runs the pattern collection phase of the original experiment performed by OMEN
+# The Docker file included here runs ONLY the pattern collection phase of the original experiment performed by OMEN
+# Note that this is just one of multiple phases listed in README.md.
+# By specifying a different ENTRYPOINT, the Dockerfile can be modified to execute all subsequent steps in the process
+#
+# (Each of these steps are listed in main.py and can be executed using that interface
+# given that the software as specified in README.md is available.
+The purpose of this Dockerfile is solely
+# to give an idea of what a proper software environment should look like to replicate our experiments)
+#
-# You can run experiments using your own data by modifying the appropriate facts in  experiment_generator.pl :
+# You can run experiments using your own data by modifying the appropriate facts in  experiment_generator.pl:
 #
 # the first 6 lines of experiment_generator.pl can be adjusted to choose your own data and settings:
 #